top of page

 Kim E. Degnan, M.S.

-Kim has focused on orbit-spectrum engineering and global space regulatory policies, often representing developing nations at World Radio Conferences, and has participated in the bilateral coordination of over 1300 real (and paper) ITU filings.
-She has published over 30 articles, many concerning the need for improved allocation and global management of orbit spectrum.
-She has Masters’ degrees in Public Policy and Telecom Engineering, and is a Board Member Emeritus of Space & Satellite Professionals International.
+Kim is also an experienced orbit-spectrum engineer, well-versed in international satellite spectrum engineering and regulatory policy processes.
+She has worked on behalf of emerging nations at World Radio Conferences and has participated in the bilateral coordination of hundreds of ITU filings to secure national rights to orbit spectrum.
+She has published over 30 articles, many concerning the need for equitable allocation and global management of orbit spectrum.

 Upasana Dasgupta